 The No Action Alternative would have major, long-term adverse impacts to employment and income because the Causeway Bridge would not be replaced and therefore, would eventually be closed, substantially affecting operations at Wallops Island, and thus employment and income of those whose jobs rely on facilities and activities at Wallops Island.
 There would be indirect long-term adverse impacts associated with cancelled, reduced, or modified NASA, Navy, and MARS activities on Wallops Island due to bridge closure, which would impact their missions and supporting industries.
+Additionally, if the utilities are not replaced, Wallops Island would eventually not have access to potable water, which would also affect operations at Wallops Island and therefore, the employment and income of those whose work at Wallops Island.
 There would be beneficial short-term minor impacts to the local economy, similar to those of the Proposed Action, for maintenance and repair activities that last for more than a few days.